-While it might seem like the ultimate in vanity to do a self interview, the idea was actually inspired by a chapter in Richard Hugo's autobiography The Real West Marginal Way (Norton).
+While it might seem like the ultimate in vanity to do a self interview, the idea was actually inspired by an interesting chapter in Richard Hugo's autobiography The Real West Marginal Way (Norton).
 This piece originally appeared on my blog, June 30, 2009, which was before the novel was published.

 Q: Let’s get the inevitable question out of the way first.
 What motivated you to write The Samurai Poet?